 It’s such a cliche but practice makes perfect.
 Challenge yourself to make a video once a week, and if you are already doing weekly uploads then daily vlog for a month for which you will learn so much more from than a dozen videos spread out over a year.
 I am here challenging you to increase your output and yes there’s a chance of a few duds but your new found knowledge will lead to some diamonds.

 Are you a travel videographer or vlogger?
-What tips would you add to the list for making travel videos?
+What tips to improve your travel viceos would you add to the list?